cornell-zhang/uptune/README.md

 ### Quick Start

 Here's a quick example to tune the hyperparameters in a Multilayer Perceptron (MLP) for improved classification accuracy.
-Import `uptune` package and declare the tunable variables using `var = ut.tune(default, range)`, then specify the return value with `ut.feedback(value, objective)`
+Import `uptune` package and declare the tunable variables using `var = ut.tune(default, range)`, then specify the return value with `ut.target(value, objective)`

 ```python
 import uptune as ut